stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

     python3 --version

-The _python_ interpreter is Python 2, which you should not use for new software.
+The _python_ command runs Python 2, which you should not use for new software.

 To maintain current and clean Python environments, install [pipenv](https://docs.pipenv.org/).
 It drives the [pip](https://pip.pypa.io/en/stable/)